izk8/2019_SIOP_Machine_Learning_Winners/README.md

 # Data
 Links to full data set and data sets used in competition coming.

+### Presentations
-# Opening Award Presentation
+Opening Award Presentation {}
-See specific team for ppt presentations.
+See specific team folders for ppt presentations.

 # Further Reading